 Cristin Ferguson, MD (Associate Professor), one of our sports medicine physicians, received a K08 Award from the National Institutes of Health to support her research designing bioengineered meniscal replacements.
 Dr. Ferguson also was awarded funding from the Orthopaedic Research and Education Foundation Goldberg Arthritis Research to study the role of growth and differentiation factor 5 (GDF5) in the pathophysiology of osteoarthritis.

 Our orthopaedic trauma faculty members (Drs.
-Carroll, Halvorson, Miller, Scott and Teasdall) are participating in the Major Extremity Trauma Research Consortium (METRC), a multicenter consortium established with support from the Department of Defense.
+Carroll, Halvorson, Miller, Scott, and Teasdall) are participating in the Major Extremity Trauma Research Consortium (METRC), a multicenter consortium established with support from the Department of Defense.
 The consortium was initiated to develop a network of study sites to perform clinical outcome studies to provide treatment guidelines for managing high energy orthopaedic trauma in wounded warriors and civilians.
 Our department is one of 24 core centers.
 These studies are supported by $80 million in Department of Defense funding.
 The core center in our department is ranked as one of the top ten centers of the consortium.

 Drs.
 Tuohy, Freehill, and Mannava received funding from Wake Forest Innovations to develop a device for rotator cuff repair.
 The device is designed to aid in the intra-operative determination and setting of ideal repair tensions during rotator cuff repair.
 Rotator cuff injuries are a common cause of upper extremity disability and dysfunction accounting for approximately $ 3 billion in healthcare costs in the United States.

 These are just a few examples of the research currently underway in our department.
 Please navigate through our website to learn more details about our departmental research initiatives.